ChronoFare/Music_Therapy_FYP/Research.md

 ### Benefits of video game rehabilitation and Virtual Reality (VR) therapy
 Research shows that "VR-based rehabilitation combined with COT may improve the upper extremity functions and decrease caregiver burden among children with CP" [1].
 Moreover, benefits include increasing interactivity and motivation [1].

 Games can be categorized to the patients needed area of treatment within the upper extremities region; categories can include coordination and timing.
-Based on the patient's pro
+Based on the patient's progress, the OT can customise the difficulty level [1].

 ### Chosen Assessment Test for M-TAG
 The Quality of Upper Extremity Skills Test (QUEST) is to be chosen as our measure for assessment for its reliability and validility.
+QUEST is validated for children aging 18 months to 8 years [1]

 ### Current technology on the market
 Current advances in technology introduced the [Gloreha Sinfonia](https://www.youtube.com/watch?v=OewQiHHexhE) shows a full-sized upper limb focused rehabilitation device.
 However, the downside of this device is: